About the Program

-Each scholarship winner will receive a grant of $10,000 in the form of two cash payments over 12 months (i.e. $5,000 in each semester).
-Awards in the second semester will be conditional upon satisfactory academic performance in the first semester, continued enrolment in a mining related undergraduate program and submission of a written report outlining the academic activities undertaken by the recipient during the previous semester.
+Each scholarship winner will receive a grant of $10,000 in the form of two cash payments over 12 months (i.e. $5,000 in each half year).
+Awards in the second half of 2019 will be conditional upon satisfactory academic performance in the first half year.
+The winner must also continue to satisfy the eligibility criteria in the second half of 2019 and submit of a written report outlining the academic activities undertaken by the recipient during the previous half year.

-Failure to submit either of the above may cause the Club to withhold or cancel any outstanding payment.
+Failure to submit th required reports may cause the Club to withhold or cancel any outstanding scholarship payment.

 Scholarships recipients will be able to take advantage of a mentoring program, provided by senior industry participants from the scholarship co-sponsors.
-Each recipient must meet with their mentor at least four times during 2019.
+Each recipient must meet with their mentor at least four times during 2019, ideally in person.
+Winners in regional or remote locations can meet via telephone or teleconferencing.
 Mentors will provide advice in relation to networking, making progress in the mining industry and other topics as agreed between the recipient and the mentor.

 VACATION AND OTHER WORK OPPORTUNITIES

 Scholarships recipients are usually offered appropriate vacation employment by the scholarship co-sponsors.
 Other work opportunities may also be available as agreed between the recipient and the co-sponsors.
 On occasion, finalists who do not win a scholarship may be offered vacation work.

 Apart from the financial support provided by a scholarship, winners and finalists will have the opportunity to network with the WA Mining Club’s extensive network of mining professionals.
 All finalists selected by the selection panel will receive a complimentary membership to the WA Mining Club to enable them to network with members at luncheons and other events.